Check Out These 10 Great Examples using Flash Fill in Excel

 For other ways to apply Flash Fill, check out the article How to Use Flash Fill in Excel (4 Ways with Shortcuts)

-Example 1 – Combining text and changing case using Flash Fill (combine and format)
+Example 1: Combine text and change case using Flash Fill (combine and format)

-In this worksheet, we entered data in two different cases in C2 based on data in A2 and B2 and then used Flash Fill:
+In the following worksheet, we entered the example in two different cases in C2 from the data in A2 and B2 and then used Flash Fill:

 Excel Flash Fill example combining data and changing case with names.